Wolverhampton Wanderers F.C.: Managerial history

 Wolves have had 32 different (permanently appointed) managers during the club's existence.
 The first manager, George Worrall, was identified by the title of "club secretary", a post that continued until the appointment of a full-time manager in the modern sense was made in 1922.

 The club's most successful manager is Stan Cullis, whose 16-year tenure brought all three of Wolves' league championships as well as two FA Cup triumphs.
 Two other managers have been inducted into the Club Hall of Fame: Major Frank Buckley and Graham Turner.
 Turner oversaw two successive divisional championship wins in the late-1980s, winning the Fourth Division title in 1987-88 and the Third Division title the following season.
 Bill McGarry and John Barnwell both won the League Cup for Wolves in the 1970s and 1980s.

 In the 21st century, Dave Jones, Mick McCarthy and Nuno Espírito Santo have led the club into the Premier League.
 Kenny Jackett took Wolves to a record EFL League One (Tier 3) points haul of 103 as they won this division in 2013–14.

-Ståle Solbakken became Wolves’ first foreign manager under Steve Morgan’s ownership, followed later by Walter Zenga, two Portuguese managers Nuno Espirito Santo and Bruno Lage and current manager Julen Lopetegui who is Spanish, under current owners Fosun.
+Ståle Solbakken became Wolves' first foreign manager under Steve Morgan's ownership, followed later by Walter Zenga, two Portuguese managers Nuno Espírito Santo and Bruno Lage, and Julen Lopetegui who is Spanish, under current owners Fosun.

 Wolves have also been managed by two former England national team managers in Graham Taylor and Glenn Hoddle.

 Support

 As well as having numerous supporters' clubs across the United Kingdom, Wolverhampton Wanderers also have an international support base, with supporters' clubs in Australia, United States, Sweden, Spain, Germany, Republic of Ireland, Malta, Iceland and Norway amongst others.
-They have a particularly sizeable Scandinavian fanbase, due to the area's television coverage of Midlands football in the 1970s when the club were a regular top-flight team; the first-ever English match shown live in both Sweden and Norway involved Wolves (Wolverhampton Wanderers 1 Sunderland 0, Football League First Division, Saturday 29 November 1969).
+They have a particularly sizeable Scandinavian fanbase, due to the area's television coverage of Midlands football in the 1970s when the club were a regular top-flight team; the first English match shown live in both Sweden and Norway involved Wolves (Wolverhampton Wanderers 1–0 Sunderland in the Football League First Division on Saturday, 29 November 1969).